Eyevinn/media-event-filter/README.md

 The player has reached the end of a stream.

-To allow restarting the stream after the end of stream has been reached set `allowResumeAfterEnded` to `true`.

 ## Contributing

 Contributions to improve compatibility with or add support for different engines, tracking solutions, and browsers are welcome.